tapj/stt-lora-atypical/README.md

 - Use file mode (wav/flac/mp3) as primary.
 - Or switch to a desktop UI.
-- Or install ffmpeg and ensure torchaudio has backend support.
+- Install ffmpeg (e.g., `sudo apt-get install ffmpeg`) so torchaudio can decode browser-recorded `audio/webm`.

 2) CUDA OOM